splunk/public-o11y-docs/admin/user-management/roles/roles-and-capabilities-about.rst

 Splunk Observability Clouds lets you restrict access to certain features to specific groups of users using role-based access control (RBAC).
 You assign roles to users.
 A role contains a set of capabilities.
 These capabilities define what actions are available to roles.
 For example, capabilities determine whether someone with a particular role has the capabilities to create detectors or dashboards.
 For details about each role and the associated capabilities, see :ref:`roles-table-phase`.

 Roles provide restricted access.
-This supports scenarios where additional teams such as external vendors or teams that might belong to other business units, only need read-only access.
+This supports scenarios where additional teams, such as external vendors or teams that might belong to other business units, only need read-only access.
 Use role-based access control to restrict users to the least-required capabilities, to meet compliance, business, or architectural requirements.
 By assigning the least required capabilities, you can help prevent users from making unwanted changes.

 Splunk Observability Cloud role-based access control aligns with roles available in Splunk Cloud Platform, providing a consistent user- and capability-based experience across Splunk Cloud Platform and Splunk Observability Cloud.